DeFerence3/VotingSystemAdmin/README.md

 ### Setting up firebase

-Go into project folder and `VotingSystemAdmin/assets/scripts/firebase.js`.
+Go into project root folder and create a
-Copy and paste your firebase config here(can get from Firebase Console).
+`.env` file.
-Install Dependencies mentioned below.
+setup your firebase config

 ### Installing Dependencies